 Tutors: Prof. Stephen Shapiro (term 1) and Dr. Mark Storey (term 2)

-It is anticipated that this module will be taught on Wednesday mornings.
 The syllabus can be viewed here.

 Is America Horror a tautology?
 Does the notion of an American Dream not inescapably contain its reverse, a nation created from the ooze of slavery, the genocide of Indigenous Peoples, the bound, coerced labor of ethnic immigrants, and the control of women and non-heterosexual bodies?
 This module scrapes the surface of U.S. life to biopsy its gothic, nightmarish, and abject culture.
 Through a long historical view, you will encounter figures both fantastical and real – zombies and ghosts, witches and vampires, the socially taboo and the culturally wretched – and through them explore the political and subjective dimensions of a generic mode that in one way or another has been a dominant strain of American culture since its founding.
 Anchored in a wide range of readings and viewings (fiction and film, as well as theoretical and sociological writing) our discussions will centre on the ways in which gothic culture registers, indexes, and makes cathartically manifest the otherwise sublimated and repressed realities of existence in a post-Enlightenment republic and global economic superpower – from the contradictions of U.S. racecraft and heteronormativity, through the struggles of economic life and social mobility, to the intimacies and fleshy materialities of the biopolitical body.